-- 1. Open the Students tab within MAP Skills.

-- 2. Select your class.

-- 3. Click Manage Passwords.

-- 4. Choose either method or combination of both: - a.
+- 1. Open the Passwords tab within MAP Skills. - 2.
+Select your class or student group. - 3.
+Choose either method or combination of both: - a.
 Custom-Useful if you already have passwords that your students will remember.
 Type it for each student, one at a time.
-It can be unique or the same for each student. - Note: Press Enter or click the check mark- -to apply each edit (if still appears, make your edit again). - b.
+It can be unique or the same for each student.

+Note: Press Enter or click the check mark-to apply each edit (if still appears, make your edit again).

+- b.
 Auto-generated-Useful for quickly assigning multiple passwords (will be an easy word with four or five letters).
-Select one or more students (checkbox on left), and click Auto Generate Selected Passwords.

-- 5. Either print (Ctrl+P) or copy/paste the user names and passwords for students. - 6.
-Click Done to save your changes.
+Select one or more students (checkbox on left), and click Auto Generate Selected Passwords. - 4.
+Either print or copy/paste the user names and passwords for students.